What does living on a fixed income mean?

 Having a smaller house or even just a flat will be much cheaper to run as well are releasing more money into your retirement fund.
 You will save on heating, electricity, council tax and house insurance, simply because your house or flat is going to be smaller.

-Reduce Utility Costs
+Reduce electricity, gas and Utility Costs

 You don’t have to live like a monk to save money, but there are many things you can do to lower your energy expenses.
 You can start with your energy expenses.
 Install compact fluorescent light bulbs, hang thermal curtains to reduce the demand on your HVAC system, and use floor fans and space heaters instead of the HVAC on more temperate days.